UPDATE: ROCHESTER, Minn. (KTTC) – Rochester will soon have a 24/7 center for people experiencing a mental health crisis.

 “It’s difficult because then they’re further away from their support system and their family,” said Lawson.

 Cities, counties, and other public entities have until mid-December to request up to $5 million from the state to fund construction of behavioral health crisis facilities in their respective communities.
 From there, the state will select six project proposals.
-Olmsted, Dodge, and Faribault counties are among many others in southern Minnesota that have expressed interest.
+Ten southeast Minnesota counties part of the Collaborative Resource Education Services and Technology (CREST), Mayo Clinic, and the Olmsted Medical Center are working collaboratively to make a proposal.

-Wherever they get placed, construction is expected to start sometime in 2019 with openings in 2020.
+Wherever the mental health crisis center is placed, construction is expected to start sometime in 2020.

 The costs to people receiving care would depend on the service.
 Most mental health care is covered by insurance, according to the Department of Human Services.
 If a patient does not have insurance, these 24/7 centers will still provide care, making sure people like Karen don’t fall through the cracks.